TFAGaming/DiscordJS-V14-Bot-Template/README.md

 ## Commands, events, and components structure

 This Discord bot template uses CommonJS modules.
-You cannot use `import`, `export` or any related keywords from the ES6 modules.
+You cannot use `import`, `export`, or any related keywords from the ES6 modules.

 ### Prefix commands:
 ```ts